 Hope and I walked hand in hand onto the starlit lawn, past the glittering fountains and past benches where couples sat huddled together in the early fall wind.

-“The weather has been so mild that one forgets it’s so late in the year.
+“The weather has been so warm that one forgets it’s so late in the year.
 You were right to bring your shawl,” Hope said.
 He slowed his pace and slipped his arm under my shawl and around my waist.

 “We must blend in with the other couples,” he said, his mouth twitching into a smile.